sohaamir/neuro_resources/README.md

 - [R for Reproducible Scientific Analysis](https://unirdg-carpentries.github.io/r-novice-gapminder-modified/) Software Carpentries' 2-day workshop on R, with a theme on open and reproducible research.
 Ran by the University of Reading.
 - [R, Open Research, and Reproducibility](https://r-openresearch-reproducibility.netlify.app/) Andrew Stewart's 12-workshop course on R, Open Research, and Reproducibility, taught to students at the University of Manchester.
 - [R, Git and bash](https://unirdg-carpentries.github.io/2021-07-27-Reading-R-Git-Bash/) Software Carpentries' 3-day workshop on Git, Bash and R, with a theme on open and reproducible research.
 Ran by the University of Reading.
+- [An introduction to R](https://intro2r.com/) An online interactive book detailing R for beginners, including: data manipulation, plotting with ggplot2, basic statistics, functions, markdown and reproducilbity with git/GitHub.
+Written by Alex Douglas, Deon Roos, Francesca Mancini, Ana Couto & David Lusseau.
 ### Python
 - [Michael Notter's Introduction to Python](https://miykael.github.io/nipype_tutorial/notebooks/introduction_python.html) Uses an interactive notebook format.
 - [Lucas Snoek's Introduction to Python](https://lukas-snoek.com/introPy/solutions/week_1/0_introduction.html) Also uses an interactive Jupyter notebook format.
 ### stan
 - [Getting Started in Rstan](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) Rstans GitHub docs to getting started.
 - [NivStan](https://nivlab.github.io/nivstan/) A guide to getting started in stan with tutorials written by the Niv Lab at Princeton.
+- [RStan: the R interface to Stan](https://cran.r-project.org/web/packages/rstan/vignettes/rstan.html) An illustration of the features of RStan from the RStan developers team.
+- [Bayesian Inference with Stan](https://nicholasrjenkins.science/tutorials/bayesian-inference-with-stan/rstan/) A tutorial on how to use stan to perform Bayesian inference, covering stan syntax and how to program linear and binary outcome models.
+Written by Nick Jenkins, General Motors.
 ### git
 - [Version Control with Git](https://swcarpentry.github.io/git-novice/) Software Carpentries workshop on Git, see the University of Birmingham's version [here](https://bham-carpentries.github.io/git-novice/).
 - [Learn Git Branching](https://learngitbranching.js.org/) A really run and 'gamified' way of learning Git branching created by Peter Cottle.